xesdoog/JOAAT/README.md

 # JOAAT
-Jenkins One At A Time hash function in Python, Lua, Rust, and C#.
+Jenkins One At A Time hash function in Python, Lua, Rust, C#, and JavaScript.